Alegzandra/romanian_word_family/README.md

-# romanian_word_family
+# romanian word family
-A tool to generate words from a romanian stem.
+Easy tool to generate family words from a word in Romanian, by adding suffixes and prefixes.

-TO DO
-calculate word similarity with fasttext embeddings